contentful/slash-developers/docs/ruby/tutorials/using-contentful-bootstrap-for-keeping-up-with-your-spaces.md

 * `generate_json`
 * `generate_token`

-If you want to, and I leave this as an excersice to the reader, you can look for the help of each individual command.
+If you want to, and I leave this as an exercise to the reader, you can look for the help of each individual command.

 We will now proceed to explain some of their use cases.